In Vitro Fertilisation (IVF)

 Ovulation – What is it and how is it done?

-Ovulation is the process of obtaining eggs from the ovaries.
-When we have evidence through ultrasound scans that the follicles have reached a sufficient size and we consider that there is a suitable number, ovulation is scheduled 36 hours after an injection of chorionic gonadotropin, which causes the eggs to mature in a similar way to a natural cycle.
+Oocyte retrieval is the process of retrieving eggs from the ovaries .
+When we have evidence through ultrasound that the follicles have reached a satisfactory size and we consider that there is an appropriate number, oocyte retrieval is scheduled 36 hours after the administration of an injection of chorionic gonadotropin, which causes the eggs to mature in a similar way as in a natural cycle.

-It is carried out in the operating room under sedation, so that the woman does not feel any discomfort during the procedure, which lasts about 15 minutes.
+It is performed in the operating room under anesthesia, so that the woman does not feel any discomfort during the procedure , which lasts approximately 15 minutes.

 Fertilization

-After ovulation, the sperm is collected from the partner and we proceed to fertilise the eggs.
-The fertilisation process is carried out either through classical IVF where a few thousand sperm are placed around an egg or through microfertilisation(ICSI) where a live sperm is selected and inserted into the egg by the embryologist.
+After egg retrieval, sperm is collected from the partner and the eggs are fertilized.
+The fertilization process is carried out either through classic in vitro fertilization where a few thousand sperm are placed around an egg or through intracytoplasmic sperm injection ( ICSI ) where a live sperm is selected and inserted into the egg by the embryologist.

-At this point it should be mentioned that there are two more new methods which ensure the correct selection and use of the highest quality and functional sperm and improve success rates.
-These are IMSI and PICSI.
+At this point, it should be mentioned that there are two more new methods that ensure the correct selection and use of the highest quality and functional sperm and improve success rates.
+These are IMSI and PICSI .

-In the first method, IMSI (intracytoplasmic injection of morphologically selected spermatozoa), a special -high resolution- microscope (which provides a magnification of 6.000 times higher than in ICSI), the morphologically correct sperm are selected and then placed inside the egg.
+With the first method, IMSI (intracytoplasmic injection of morphologically selected sperm), the morphologically perfect sperm are selected with a special -high-resolution- microscope (which provides a magnification 6,000 times greater than that in the ICSI method) and are then placed inside the egg.

-With PICSI, the sperm are selected according to whether or not they are bound to the hyaluronan hydrogel substance that covers the dish in which the sperm are placed.
-Given that only smooth sperm, with the correct number of chromosomes and a low rate of DNA fragmentation, binds to this substance, the embryologist easily selects the quality sperm and proceeds to microfertilisation.
-The day after fertilisation, the embryos are ‘graded’ according to their morphological characteristics and their ability to divide.
-Some may not have developed and are discarded because they are considered non-viable.
+The day after fertilization, the embryos are “graded” according to their morphological characteristics and their ability to divide.
+Some may not have developed and are rejected because they are considered non-viable.
 This correct morphology seems to be associated with spermatozoa that have the correct number of chromosomes and therefore with the creation of embryos that also have the correct number of chromosomes.

 Embryo transfer